+Products

-Products Local Planning Assistance
+Local Planning Assistance

+Completion Date

+On-going

 800 General Administration

 To provide for the efficient administration of Metro COG programs; compliance with federal, state and local regulations; administer human resources and benefits responsibilities; and reporting on activities of the agency.
 Estimated staff hours and budget for vacation, sick leave, holidays and other leave is included in the total assigned staff hours and budget for this category of the UPWP.